European Pears: Pyrus Communis

 Afflictions

-• Raja is supposedly disease resistant.
-This may be referring to fireblight.
-I have seen it get pseudomonas on the first 1 to 2.5 feet of a young tree that looked quite severe, but it apparently shook it off both times (update: the tree never came out of dormancy the year after).
+Raja is said to be disease resistant, but it does not mention any specifics and there is contradicting evidence when it comes to both fireblight and pseudomonas.
+Personally, I have seen it get pseudomonas on the first 1 to 2.5 feet of a young tree that looked quite severe, but it apparently shook it off both times (update: the tree never came out of dormancy the year after).
 Pseudomonas killed 'Shinsui' (grafted within this range) on its first attempt (Shinsui grafted ~4 feet high never got it).

 Raja ripens well in cool summer climates.